zscrub/environment-scripts/README.md

 1.  **Virtual Environment Detection:** Automatically checks the current directory for existing virtual environments (`.venv` or `venv`).
 2.  **Automatic Activation:** Activates any found virtual environments automatically, getting you straight to work.
 3.  **Environment Creation:** If no virtual environment is found, it offers to create a new `.venv` environment, streamlining project setup.
-4.  **User Experience:** Provides clear feedback with emojis for better user interaction, making the process more engaging.
-5.  **Input Validation:** Handles user input validation during environment creation prompts, preventing common errors.
+4.  **Input Validation:** Handles user input validation during environment creation prompts, preventing common errors.
-6.  **Customizable:** Offers options for different virtual environment tools (e.g., `venv`, `virtualenv`, `conda`).  *(This feature may require updates to the script itself)*.
+5.  **Customizable:** Offers options for different virtual environment tools (e.g., `venv`, `virtualenv`, `conda`).  *(This feature may require updates to the script itself)*.
 Future versions will automatically detect the project's requirements and suggest the appropriate environment.

 ### `gitpu.sh`